sphinx-doc/sphinx/doc/templating.rst

 template is evaluated, **tags**, which control the logic of the template and **blocks** which are used for template inheritance.

-Sphinx' *basic* theme provides base templates with a couple of blocks it will fill with data.
+Sphinx's *basic* theme provides base templates with a couple of blocks it will fill with data.
 These are located in the :file:`themes/basic` subdirectory of the Sphinx installation directory, and used by all builtin Sphinx themes.
 Templates with the same name in the :confval:`templates_path` override templates